Arizona State squeaks out win in Kenny Dillingham's odd debut

 The chaos began when a cloud of dust descended on Mountain America Stadium late in the second quarter as the Arizona State offense charged down the field.

-Through the haboob, ASU true freshman quarterback Jaden Rashada lofted a beautiful corner endzone fade to wide receiver Troy Omeire.
-The touchdown pass was the last highlight for over two hours for either the Sun Devils or their opponent, Southern Utah .
+Through the haboob, ASU true freshman quarterback Jaden Rashada lofted a corner endzone fade to wide receiver Troy Omeire.
+The touchdown pass was the last highlight for more two hours for either the Sun Devils or their opponent, Southern Utah.

-The touchdown pass to Omeire was part of a great first half by Rashada, one of the most highly-touted quarterback recruits in ASU history.
+The touchdown pass to Omeire was part of a strong first half by Rashada, one of the most highly-touted quarterback recruits in ASU history.

 Later in the first half, it appeared ASU’s drive stalled out around midfield.
-However, on fourth down and eight yards to go, the Sun Devils decided to go for it.
+However, on 4th-and-8 at midfield, the Sun Devils decided to go for it.
 Rashada threw a perfectly placed 47-yard touchdown pass to wide receiver Xavier Guillory.

 The dust storm evolved into a monsoon with lightning strikes being seen around the stadium.
-The teams did not start the third quarter for more than two hours as the storm pummeled Tempe.
+The teams did not start the third quarter for more than two hours — a stretch from just before 9 p.m.
+MST through 11 p.m. — as the storm pummeled Tempe.

 Finally, the two teams resumed playing around 11:30 p.m. as the rain, but not the lightning, continued.